johannschopplich/kirby-vue3-starterkit/README.md

 ### Heads Up: Another Boilerplate Available

-The [Kirby + Vue.js Lightkit](https://github.com/johannschopplich/kirby-vue-lightkit) is be simpler version of this boilerplate for small projects, which you might be interesed in.
-Since routing won't be inherited, another set of features awaits:
+The [Kirby + Vue.js Lightkit](https://github.com/johannschopplich/kirby-vue-lightkit) is a simpler version of this boilerplate, which you might be interested in for smaller, less complex projects.
+Since routing is defined inside your SPA, rather than Kirby, another set of features awaits:

 - 🗂 [File-based routing](./src/pages) like Nuxt.js
 - 📑 [Layout system](./src/layouts)